-Even though hospitality was never the hallmark of fortresses, nowadays fortified sites provide a low incentive sheltered workplace.
-Fortifications can offer a new work place to people who are distanced from the traditional labour market.
-In a protected regenerative environment they can hone their skills.
-When working on monumental military heritage, quality takes precedence over speed.
-In restoration, working pace is less important.
-It is about craftsmanship and skills.
-The restoration, cultural and catering sectors for instance are ideally suited for the influx of experienced professionals who can transfer their years of experience in construction to younger generations.
-Repair work can often be carried out without great time pressure, which makes it suitable for the employment of all sorts of people, e.g. people with a mental disability, the long-term unemployed, ex-convicts.
+Even though hospitality was never the hallmark of fortresses, nowaout great time pressure, which makes it suitable for the employdays fortified sites provide a low incentive sheltered workplace.
+Forment of all sorts of people, e.g. people with a mental disability, the tifications can offer a new work place to people who are distanced long-term unemployed, ex-convicts and convicts.
+But also providing from the traditional labour market.
+In a protected regenerative enopportunity for practical training for drop outs acquiring recognized vironment they can hone their skills.
+When working on monumental competences.
+Hence ESF programmes can play an important role. military heritage, quality takes precedence over speed.
+It is about By linking their skills, dreams and ambitions to activities that are of craftsmanship and skills.
+The restoration, cultural and catering secvalue to their environment and society, all involved parties benefit. tors for instance are ideally suited for the influx of experienced professionals who can transfer their years of experience in construction U EFFORTS therefore proposes to include social inclusion proto younger generations.
+Repair work can often be carried out withgrammes in sites connected to fortified cities and sites.